Untitled Header Image

 GENERAL CO-OP INFO

-Classes offered for nursery through 12th grade; however, you must have at least one child in Kindergarten (age 5) or above to join.
-Location: TBD
+Classes offered for nursery through 12th grade; however, you must have at least one child in 1st grade (age 6) or above to join.

 Semester dates?

 Cost?
-Membership, supply and class fees are non-refundableTo hold your spot, the $40 membership fee plus $5 per student supply fee must be paid two weeks after approval or by application deadline (whichever comes first).
+Membership, supply and class fees are non-refundableTo hold your spot, the membership and student fees must be paid within two weeks after approval or by application deadline (whichever comes first).

 • Class supply fee, paid one-time (not monthly).
-Several classes are free, but others charge a low fee.
-Science, cooking and art usually cost the most ($20-ish)
+Several classes are free, but some charge a low fee (usually under $20).
+Science, cooking and art usually cost the most ($25-$40).

 8:40 am - Doors Open